jtittle89/Summit-Bank-Analysis/README.md

 # Summit-Bank-Analysis
 Banking Analysis SQL Project

 Project Overview

 > This project simulates a real-world banking analytics environment using MySQL and realistic mock financial data.
 The goal is to demonstrate end-to-end SQL data analysis skills, from database design to advanced analytics, while answering stakeholder-style business questions related to customer behavior, profitability, and credit risk.

-The project is designed for a data analyst / analytics / banking analytics portfolio and focuses on writing clean, scalable, and production-style SQL.

 > Business Objectives